The City Bar’s building, library and office hours are 9:00 a.m. to 5:00 p.m., except for scheduled events, programs and meetings.

 Any other employee who becomes aware that the Association is considering entering into a transaction in which that employee, or a relative of that employee, or someone with whom the employee has an intimate personal relationship has a financial interest, or

 shall disclose the material facts regarding such interest to the Executive Director and the Audit Committee.
-The Executive Director or the Audit Committee may refer the matter to the Executive Committee.
-If neither the Executive Director nor Audit Committee refers the matter to the Executive Committee, the Executive Director may approve such transaction if he or she determines that the transaction is fair, reasonable and in the best interest of the Association.
-However, if such transaction would normally be subject to approval by the Executive Committee, the information provided by the employee should be disclosed to the Executive Committee and the Executive Committee shall be responsible for approving the transaction after determining that the transaction is fair, reasonable and in the best interest of the Association.
-Any determination with regard to such transaction shall be documented in the Association’s records or in the Executive Committee’s minutes if that Committee makes a determination.
+The Executive Director or the Audit Committee may refer the matter to the Board.
+If neither the Executive Director nor Audit Committee refers the matter to the Board, the Executive Director may approve such transaction if he or she determines that the transaction is fair, reasonable and in the best interest of the Association.
+However, if such transaction would normally be subject to approval by the Board, the information provided by the employee should be disclosed to the Board of Directors and the Board shall be responsible for approving the transaction after determining that the transaction is fair, reasonable and in the best interest of the Association.
+Any determination with regard to such transaction shall be documented in the Association’s records or in the Board’s minutes if that Committee makes a determination.

 No individual who has a conflict of interest shall attempt to influence improperly the deliberation or voting on, or other determination of, the matter giving rise to such conflict.

-No Association officer, employee or member of the Executive Committee may offer or authorize gifts or payments to a vendor or any other party seeking to do business, or doing business, with the Association except payments legally owing for goods or services rendered.
+No Association officer, employee or member of the Board may offer or authorize gifts or payments to a vendor or any other party seeking to do business, or doing business, with the Association except payments legally owing for goods or services rendered.

 Any violation of the Conflicts of Interest Policy by an employee of the Association may be cause for discharge.
 Any violation of the Conflicts of Interest Policy by an officer or member could be considered cause for sanctions including expulsion from the Association.
 Should any employee, officer or member have any questions with regard to the application of this Policy, that individual may contact the Executive Director, Counsel or Chair of the Audit Committee.

-This Policy shall be distributed to all officers, Executive Committee members and employees, and to volunteers who provide substantial services to the Association, and shall be posted on the Association’s website.
+This Policy shall be distributed to all officers, Board members and employees, and to volunteers who provide substantial services to the Association, and shall be posted on the Association’s website.

 1 The term “related party transaction” excludes transactions (1) where the transaction itself or the related party’s financial interest in the transaction is de minimis, (2) that would not customarily be reviewed by the board or boards of similar organizations and are available to others on the same terms, or (3) that constitute a benefit provided to a related party only as a member of a class of the beneficiaries that the Association intends to benefit as part of its mission, as long as the benefit is available to similarly situated members of the same class on the same terms.